rails/rails/guides/source/error_reporting.md

 #### Reporting Unexpected Errors

-You can report any errors that unexpectedly occur when the imagined conditions of your code are not met by calling [`Rails.error.unexpected`](https://edgeapi.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-unexpected")
+You can report any errors that may unexpectedly occur when the imagined conditions of your code are not met by calling [`Rails.error.unexpected`](https://edgeapi.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-unexpected").

 When called in production, this method will return nil after the error is reported and the execution of your code will continue.